ddksaku/android-pdf-library/README.md

     * mupdf.c

-Compile can be done  via 2 ways .
+Compile can be done  via 2 ways

     * gradle build
-    * nkd-build command.
+    * nkd-build command

 Compiled .so files are place in src/main/obj/local